-When your garage door opener isn’t performing like it used to, it can be hard to tell if it’s worth throwing more money into repairs or if you should just bite the metaphorical bullet and purchase a new opener.
+When your garage door opener isn’t performing like it used to, it can be hard to tell if it’s worth throwing more money into repairs or if you should just bite the metaphorical bullet and purchase a new one.

-Door Won’t Open or Close
+The Door Won’t Open or Close

 If your garage door won’t open or close, it’s a definite sign of a problem.
 But, how do you know if a stuck door means you need to replace it?
 Well, to start, if your door isn’t budging in the slightest when you press the button on the remote or the wall unit, then there’s a good chance the garage door opener is malfunctioning.

 A broken garage door opener could mean that your garage door is still in good condition, but the opener may need to be replaced.
-Other possible causes for your door not to open or close could be that the door isn’t properly connected to the opener.
-This might be the problem if the opener sounds like it’s working but the door still doesn’t budge.
+Other possible causes for your door to not open or close could be that the door isn’t properly connected to the opener.
+This might be the problem if the opener sounds like it’s working, but the door still doesn’t budge.

-Door Stuck in the Open Position
+The Door Is Stuck in the Open Position

 If your garage door is stuck in the open position, it can be pretty concerning, especially considering that a large number of home invasions occur through the garage.
 That’s why it’s important to have your door fixed quickly and correctly so you know it’ll work the way it’s supposed to.

-Door Won’t Stay Closed
+The Door Won’t Stay Closed